 For now, continue past Mong To Au Shelter Pavilion for another 150 metres till the trail curves left.
 If you continue on the trail for another 600 metres, you will reach the start of Lo Fu Tau Country Trail.
 But to take the shortcut, turn right and walk through the grass.
 Once you reach the trees at the end of the grassy patch, turn left.

 From this point, continue along the unmarked trail, and keep an eye out for colourful ribbons that act as markers.
 You’ll know if you’re on the right track if you cross a small stream.

 Continue on the trail as it cuts through the bushes before merging with Lo Fu Tau Country Trail.
 Once you reach Lo Fu Tau Country Trail, you should be able to see Tai Ho Wan and the North Lantau Highway straight ahead.

-If you would have taken the Hong Kong Olympic Trail route, it would have been a 1.2 km hike to arrive here.
+If you had taken the Hong Kong Olympic Trail route, it would have been a 1.2 km hike to arrive here.
 But the shortcut cuts it down to 400 metres, thereby saving you approximately 800 metres.